1908 Springfield race riot: Casualties

-All five of the white men who were killed – Frank Delmore (killed by a stray bullet), Louis Johnston (shot by mob), James W. Scott (killed by ricochet bullet), John Colwell (shot by militia), and Louis Hanen (shot by militia) – died at the hands of other white mob members, or by the hands of the white state militia.
-Delmore, a miner, was initially thought to have been an innocent bystander, but the city physician said he overheard him bragging about the riots in the hospital."I had the satisfaction of seeing one nigger shot and if I live to get out with the bunch I will see some hung."A sixth white person, Earl Nelson, was bayonetted to death in Kankakee after he and three other whites attacked militiamen on their way to help suppress the riots.
+All five of the white men who were killed, died at the hands of other white mob members, or by the hands of the white state militia.
+A sixth white person, Earl Nelson, was bayonetted to death in Kankakee.
 In addition, at least one black infant died from exposure, after her family was made refugees and no neighboring community would allow them in.
 Some black deaths were unaccounted for because their loved ones buried them at night out of fear that whites might attack them, while the loved ones of other black people transported the bodies of their dead off to the countryside for burial.
-It was also said that several black people were burned alive in their homes and that, at one point, black people had to send out of town for more caskets as they had run out.
+It was also said that several black people were burned alive in their homes and that, at one-point, black people had to send out of town for more caskets as they had run out.

-Early after he was shot, William H. Bowe was erroneously reported as being killed by black people.
-However, he did not die, and continued to live in Springfield until he died 50 years later, in 1958.